-Would you agree... that planning activities ahead of time can help make play dates successful for children with autism?
+Would you agree that planning activities ahead of time can help make play dates successful for children with autism?
 Do you have a Patrick with an autistic child who has difficulty socializing?
-Might he or she benefit from hearing this track?
+Might he or she benefit from hearing this section?

-On this track, we discussed discuss 4 Parts to Making Friends and Play Dates.
+In this section, we discussed 4 Parts to Making Friends and Play Dates.
 This included finding someone with potential, the initial phone call, starting short and planning a longer play date

-On the next track, we will discuss 5 Parts to Playing with Others.
+In the next section, we will discuss 5 Parts to Playing with Others.
 This will include play initiation and joining in, taking turns, play termination, winning and losing and sports.